planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 Unusual settings may include extra Attributes for things like cybernetics, magic, superpowers, and martial arts.

-###  <span class="smallcaps">Focus</span>
+###  FOCUS

-This is the Adventurer’s calling in life, and the size of their dice pool tells you how good they are at it. <span class="smallcaps">Focus</span> is special because it can replace other Attributes if higher and better suited for the task.
-For example, a *Royal Fencing Instructor* could use their <span class="smallcaps">Focus</span> instead of <span class="smallcaps">Nature</span> when wielding a light sword.
+This is the Adventurer’s calling in life, and the size of their dice pool tells you how good they are at it.
+FOCUS is special because it can replace other Attributes if higher and better suited for the task.
+For example, a *Royal Fencing Instructor* could use their FOCUS instead of NATURE when wielding a light sword.
 Being able to rely on more than one Attribute to do something really helps when one of them is Strained or otherwise hindered by circumstance.
+Guides will often just grant information or automatic success with the right FOCUS Descriptor.
+For example, a *Professor of Ancient History* or *Greek Citizen* would know about the Parthenon, while those with less relevant Descriptors may have to make Checks.

 Assume that characters are generally competent and may use their FOCUS pool even for tasks unrelated to their Descriptor, but at double the Difficulty.
-For example, a very skilled Carpenter *could* pilot a plane, if poorly.
+For example, a very skilled *Carpenter* could pilot a plane, if poorly.
 Some tasks are impossible regardless of FOCUS, of course.

-A character has only one <span class="smallcaps">Focus</span> but may take several Backgrounds  for variety.
+A character has only one FOCUS but may take several Backgrounds  for variety.
-These serve as lesser versions of a <span class="smallcaps">Focus</span>.
-If <span class="smallcaps">Focus</span>
+These serve as lesser versions of a
+FOCUS.
+If FOCUS
 is lowered, that becomes the new max for Backgrounds.

 **<u>Example Descriptors</u>:** *cat burglar, astromech pilot, village blacksmith, unemployed librarian, time-traveling lunatic, courtier, etc.*

-### <span class="smallcaps">Frame</span>
+### FRAME

 Adventurers come in all shapes and sizes.
-The pool reflects how physically powerful the character is within those constraints: their might, ferocity, and vitality. <span class="smallcaps">Frame</span>
-helps bear burdens as well as dish out and take damage in combat.
+The pool reflects how physically powerful the character is within those constraints: their might, ferocity, and vitality.
+FRAME helps bear burdens as well as dish out and take damage in combat.
 The Descriptor should show their body type or build and can even include their species if non-human.